dsvinod90/java_tuts/Concepts/src/Class.md

 *   State - color, number of wheels, no of seats, model, etc.
 *   Behavior - go forward, go reverse, apply brakes, accelerate, decelerate etc.

-In Java, we define a class like this:
+In Java, we declare a class like this:
 ```java
 public class Car {
   // code here